UWSysLab/Sapphire/README.md

 ## Building Sapphire for x86

+The core Sapphire library and example apps can be compiled as x86 Java apps using Maven.

-1. Build the core Sapphire library:
+1. Compile the core Sapphire library:

         $ cd sapphire
         $ mvn package

-2. Compile the stubs for the core Sapphire library:
+2. Generate the stubs for the core Sapphire library:

         $ cd ../generators
         $ python generate_policy_stubs.py

-3. Build the core Sapphire library again so that it includes the stubs:
+3. Compile the core Sapphire library again so that it includes the stubs:

         $ cd ../sapphire
         $ mvn package

-4. Build an example app:
+4. Compile an example app:

         $ cd ../example_apps/HanksTodo
         $ mvn package

-5. Compile the stubs for the example app:
+5. Generate the stubs for the example app:

         $ cd ../../generators
         $ python generate_app_stubs.py

-6. Build the example app again so that it includes the stubs:
+6. Compile the example app again so that it includes the stubs:

         $ cd ../example_apps/HanksTodo
         $ mvn package